 Not-for-profit businesses included in this analysis was obtained through the business services company Dun and Bradstreet, using three codes from the North American Industry Classification System (NAICS):

 - 623 - Nursing and residential care facilities

 - 813 - Religious, grant making, civic, professional, and similar organizations

-Using this data, there appears to have been a slight increase in the number of non-profit organizations within the CMTL boundary, and a slight decline citywide.
-In the CMTL area, the largest increases were seen in organizations classified as “Individual and family services,” “Membership organizations,” and “Social services.”
-Decreases were seen in the strategy area among organizations classified as “Political organizations,” “Religious organizations,” and “Labor Organizations”.
+Using this data, there appears to have been a steady increase in the number of non-profit organizations within the CMTL boundary between 2011 and 2017.
+Citywide, the number of non-profits had been decreasing between 2011 and 2015, but there was a 1.8% increase between 2015 and 2017.
+In the CMTL area, the largest increases were seen in organizations classified as “Individual and family services" and “Civic and social associations."
+Decreases were seen in the strategy area among organizations classified as “Political organizations" and "Residential care.”

 Non-profit business listings were obtained from Dun & Bradstreet.
 Due to the nature of the data, there may be inaccuracies.

 For 2015: Data from January 2016 was used, as it was the available data set closest to year end 2015.

 For 2013: Data from December 2013 was used to represent end of year 2013.

 For 2011: No data for 2011 was available.